 Center for Peace and Justice Education staff selects the award recipient from among the nominations from the Villanova community following careful consideration of the list of candidates and supporting materials.
 Please send your recommendations with supporting information to the Director of the Center for Peace and Justice Education.

-Deadline for nominations is: Wednesday, April 24th.
+Deadline for nominations is: TBA

 2013: Jay Tighe - A Villanova Presidential Scholar, Jay Tighe has excelled as an Economics and International Business major.
 His interest in the international nonprofit sector took him to study abroad in London as a freshman, where he interned at a human rights nonprofit that encourages investments and creates jobs in Africa.
 Jay studied abroad as a junior in Argentina, where he taught English at a community center